-While WordPress themes offer you a wide range of choices in the appearance and functions of your site, plugins are the specialized functions that cater to specific needs of your website, such as shopping carts, contact forms, galleries, and more.
+While WordPress themes offer you a wide range of choices in the appearance and functions of your site, plugins are the specialized functions that cater to specific needs of your website, such as shopping carts, contact forms, galleries, social media feeds, and more.

 Since WordPress sites are so great in numbers and regularly update content, they include plugins and a variety of tools that help them create scheduled and optimized content – they often rank higher than websites that aren’t made on WordPress.

 Apart from these advantages, people have even more reasons to choose WordPress, including the fact that WordPress sites are mobile-responsive, have a built-in blog, and offer great customer service.